Baozzz04/CodePath_Capstone/README.md

 - User can add new recipes to the list

 **Favorite Screen**
-- User can access this to access their own recipes or their favorite ones from the default recipe.
+- User can access this to access their own recipes or their favorite ones from the default recipes.

 ***3. Navigation***
 **Tab Navigation (Tab to Screen)**